by Frank Overton, 2004

 Conversely, say you are an ace sprinter and criteriums are your thing.
 The power dynamics of your race are much more variable and therefore should be addressed in your training.
 Lots of anaerobic capacity and neuromuscular work.
 Short sprint intervals 5-30 seconds in length and 60 second anaerobic capacity work.
 Additionally you’ll still need to throw in some VO2 work and advanced aerobic endurance work.
 After all, you gotta get in the break first before you can sprint for the win.
 Ahhh, lactic acid, your new best friend!

-Frank is the owner of FasCat Coaching and its Performance Center in Boulder, CO.
+Frank is the owner of FasCat Coaching in Boulder, CO.
 He is a full time professional USA cycling certified Elite level coach, former category 1 road racer and semi-pro mountain biker.
 FasCat prescribes intervals for athletes all over North America and Europe.
-To talk with a FasCat Coach about interval training described above, please call 720.406.7444, email email@example.com for a New Athlete Questionnaire or stop in their Performance Center at 4550 North Broadway Street in Boulder, CO.
+To talk with a FasCat Coach about interval training described above, please call 720.406.7444, email firstname.lastname@example.org or fill out a New Athlete Questionnaire for a coaching consultation.